 Duluth DUI Lawyers

-Our Duluth DUI lawyers are available to speak with you about your Duluth DUI case anytime, including after-hours, weekends, and holidays!
+Our Experienced Duluth DUI lawyers are available to speak with you about your Duluth DUI case anytime, including after-hours, weekends, and holidays!
 Call Chestney & Sullivan today at 404.816.8777!

-City of Duluth Public Safety Center
+City of Duluth Public Safety Center is where Duluth Municipal Court along with the Duluth Police Department.

 If you are charged with a DUI in Duluth, Georgia, our experienced Duluth DUI lawyers are prepared to fight to avoid a conviction in your Duluth DUI case.
-With fall here and people enjoying activities, restaurants, and bars around the Duluth Town Green, Duluth Police are patrolling for DUIs.
+With summer here and people enjoying activities, restaurants, and bars around the Duluth Town Green, Duluth Police are patrolling for DUIs.

 Duluth Municipal Court is located in the City of Duluth Public Safety Center at 3276 Buford Highway, Duluth, Georgia 30096.
 The Duluth Police Department is located in the same building.
 Our Duluth DUI lawyers appear in Duluth Municipal Court on a regular basis.
 Judge Charles L. Barrett, III is the chief judge in Duluth Municipal Court, although other judges may sit on the bench from time to time.
 Judge Barrett was reappointed as Chief Judge in the summer of 2019 by the Duluth City Council.
 Judge Barrett is also the judge in Sugar Hill Municipal Court Lilburn Municipal Court, and Berkeley Lake Municipal Court.
 The solicitor (prosecutor) of your Duluth DUI case is Richard Armond, who took over for Russell Bryant when he retired.